 LEARN MORE

-Click the Apple icon on the menu bar and select "Restart" to reboot your Mac.
-Then try to click the "Upgrade Now" button from Software Update again to see if it works.
+To resolve the issue, restart your Mac by clicking the Apple icon on the menu bar and selecting "Restart".
+After rebooting, try clicking the "Upgrade Now" button from Software Update again to see if it works.

 To check free space on your Mac:

-Click the Apple icon on the menu bar and select "About this Mac".
-Then on the opening window, switch to the "Storage" tab.
+To view storage information on a Mac, click the Apple icon on the menu bar and select "About this Mac".
+Then, switch to the "Storage" tab on the opening window.

 What Is the Other in My Mac Storage

-Go to System Preference > Date & Time.
-Choose your time zone, and tick the option of "Set date and time automatically".
+To set the date and time automatically, go to System Preferences > Date & Time, select your time zone, and check the box next to "Set date and time automatically".

 Step 1.
-Restart your Mac device.
-You can either press the power button or choose Restart from the Apple logo in the menu bar.
+To restart your Mac device, press the power button or select "Restart" from the Apple logo in the menu bar.

 Step 3.
-Select Reinstall macOS in the macOS Utilities window, click Continue, and follow the onscreen instructions.
+In the macOS Utilities window, select Reinstall macOS, click Continue, and follow the onscreen instructions.

-The last resort is to try to make a clean install.
-However, a clean install will erase all existing files, data, apps, and settings on your Mac.
-Make sure you have backed up the whole Mac before updating.
+If a clean install of macOS is needed, it will erase all existing files, data, apps, and settings on your Mac, so it's essential to back up the whole Mac before updating.

 LEARN MORE